Can President Trump Really Tweet A Highly Classified Satellite Photo? Yep, He Can

 "My reaction was to immediately save the image to my phone just in case it got taken down," she says.

-The wording on the tweet was cryptic: "The United States of America was not involved in the catastrophic accident during final launch preparations for the Safir [Space Launch Vehicle] Launch at Semnan Launch Site One in Iran," the president said.
+The wording on the tweet was cryptic: "The United States of America was not involved in the catastrophic accident during final launch preparations for the Safir [space launch vehicle] Launch at Semnan Launch Site One in Iran," the president said.
 "I wish Iran best wishes and good luck in determining what happened at Site One."

 But it was the photo that left Hanham, a satellite imagery expert, gobsmacked.
 The day before, on Aug.
-29, a rocket exploded at the Imam Khomeini Space Center in northern Iran.
+29, a rocket had exploded at the Imam Khomeini Space Center in northern Iran.
 Trump's tweet contained an incredibly sharp image of the aftermath.
-Visible were burned out vehicles, and lettering around the edge of the pad that couldn't be seen clearly in commercial satellite photos.
+Visible were burned-out vehicles and lettering around the edge of the pad that couldn't be seen clearly in commercial satellite photos.

-Hanham, deputy director of the Open Nuclear Network in Vienna, says she's seen lots of images over the years but never anything like this.
+Hanham, deputy director of the Open Nuclear Network in Vienna, says she has seen lots of images over the years but never anything like this.
 "It was so crystal clear and high-resolution that I did not believe it could have come from a satellite," she says.

 There are still few details about how the image made its way to Trump's Twitter account.
 The president received his daily intelligence briefing at 11:30 a.m.
 ET, about two hours before the tweet.